Royals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is batting .211 with two doubles and a walk.
+- Bogaerts brings a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .235 with two doubles and two walks.

 Bogaerts Recent Games